 Building Resilience: 7 Tips to Help You Access Your Inner Strength

-If you’re willing to try it, and are feeling safe and supported to do so, come with me.
-Here are the seven no nonsense ways to build resilience from the inside out.
+If you're willing to explore that with me, here are seven ways to build resilience from the inside out.

 1. Feel your feelings.

 To be resilient is to acknowledge and deeply know that wanting to give up and feeling crushed are temporary feelings.
-Every feeling is temporary and that is one thing tough (i.e., resilient) people know– that tough times don’t last forever.
+Every feeling is temporary and that is one thing resilient people know– that tough times don’t last forever.

 And though feelings are temporary, they don’t disappear as a function of magic.
 They disappear, transmute, and transform as a function of being felt.
 The only way out (of anger, sadness, despair) is through.

 When you can feel your feelings, and wrap them up in a blanket of self-compassion, you’ve practiced the foundation of resilience.
 It allows you to meet yourself where you are, rather than “should” on yourself for where you ought to be.
-And the sooner you meet yourself where you are, the sooner your life expands to new versions of joy, meaning, and all of the other experiences that make us happy to be alive.
+And the sooner you meet yourself where you are, the easier it becomes to move through life with a little more openness, flexibility, and self-understanding.

 What might it feel like if you let yourself have your sadness, anger, irritation, or fear while it’s fresh, new, and alive?
 What might it feel like to welcome all of your feelings, no matter what they are?
 What might it feel like to not try and take the experience of feeling away, to not distract, to not hide, to not numb?
 To show up as your true self, thoughts, emotions, and all?
 All feelings, as you may have heard, are simply visitors who come and go.
 They do, however, tend to stick around a lot longer when we ignore, deny, or push them away.
 Every feeling simply wants to be acknowledged, heard, and responded to with compassion.